leannmlindsey/DNAtokenization/README.md

 * Added code to run the GUE benchmark
 * Added code to run the NTv2 benchmark
 * Corrected an error that appears in the MCC calculations in unbalanced test sets (see my reported issue here: kuleshov-group#38)
+* Addition of scripts to run attention based models for comparison using a cloned DNABERT2 repository
 ### Abstract
 Motivation: Genomic language models have recently emerged as a new method to decode, interpret, and generate genetic sequences.
 Existing genomic language models have utilized various tokenization methods, including character tokenization, overlapping and non-overlapping k-mer tokenization, and byte-pair encoding, a method widely used in natural language models.
 Genomic sequences differ from natural language because of their low character variability, complex and overlapping features, and inconsistent directionality.
 These features make sub-word tokenization in genomic language models significantly different from both traditional language models and protein language models.